Texas Comptroller of Public Accounts: List of comptrollers pre-statehood

+Post-statehood

 The predecessor to the current comptroller's office started in 1846.

-The longest-serving Comptrollers in Texas history are Robert S. Calvert, who held the post for 26 consecutive years for an unprecedented twelve terms; George H. Sheppard, who served for 18 years over nine two-year terms; Bob Bullock, who served for 16 years for four four-year terms and later was notable as one of the most powerful Lieutenant Governors in Texas history (and the namesake for the state's official history museum) and Glenn Hegar held the fourth longest-serving tenure with 10 years.
+The longest-serving comptrollers in Texas history are Robert S. Calvert, who held the post for 26 consecutive years for an unprecedented twelve terms; George H. Sheppard, who served for 18 years over nine two-year terms; Bob Bullock, who served for 16 years for four four-year terms and later was notable as one of the most powerful lieutenant governors in Texas history (and the namesake for the state's official history museum) and Glenn Hegar held the fourth longest-serving tenure with 10 years.